 I develop statistical methods for inferring the causal effect of an exposure on an outcome from experimental and observational data under minimal and well-understood assumptions.
 My work focuses on a variety of topics in biostatistics, epidemiology and medicine, such as the analysis of longitudinal and clustered data, missing data, adjustment for baseline covariates in randomised experiments, mediation and moderation/interaction, instrumental variables, family-based genetic association studies, time-varying confounding, analysis of outcome-dependent samples and phylogenetic inference.

-My recent research is primarily aimed at making causal inferences (e.g. mediation analyses, methods for time-varying confounding adjustment) less vulnerable to the weaknesses (imprecision, finite-sample bias and susceptibility to model misspecification) of simple inverse probability weighted estimators that dominate causal inference research.
+My current research is primarily aimed at making causal inferences (e.g. mediation analyses, methods for time-varying confounding adjustment) less vulnerable to the weaknesses (imprecision, finite-sample bias and susceptibility to model misspecification) of simple inverse probability weighted estimators that dominate causal inference research.
 I aim to realise this either by improving inverse probability weighted estimation (see my work on bias-reduced double-robust estimation) or by popularising and extending alternative estimation methods, such as g-estimation, that avoid inverse weighting.
 More recently, I am also developing statistical methods for post-regularisation inference (that is, how to obtain honest confidence intervals and p-values that acknowledge the uncertainty due to variable selection) and machine learning algorithms for causal inference.